Skip to main content

 Can College Athletes Unionize?

 Historically, unions have allowed workers to negotiate with employers.
-This allows negotiations where workers lack the ability to negotiate on their own behalf effectively.
+Unions help negotiate when workers can't negotiate on their own behalf effectively.
 Unions typically represent workers with relatively little individual power.
-Professionals have not been permitted to unionize.
-This is based on the theory that they are capable of representing their interests without unionizing.
-Theoretically, they can also negotiate the terms and conditions of their employment individually.

-In recent years, however, there have been attempts to unionize college athletes.
-These attempts raise questions about the extent to which college athletes are employees.
-It also challenges notions about the purpose and utility of unionization.
-This article provides a brief overview of this legal issue.
+In recent years, college athletes have tried to unionize.
+These attempts raise questions about whether college athletes are employees.
+They also challenge ideas about the purpose and utility of unionization.
+This article explains the different sides of this legal debate.

-The National Labor Relations Board (NLRB) is a federal organization.
-This organization handles organizing labor unions.
-They unanimously declined to classify the student-athletes as employees.
-The board did not rule on the question of whether student-athletes are employees but declined to extend jurisdiction to cover college football.
-They cited negative consequences for doing so.
+The National Labor Relations Board (NLRB) is a federal organization that protects labor unions.
+They unanimously declined to classify the Northwestern student-athletes as employees.
+The board did not rule on the question of whether student-athletes are employees.
+Instead, it declined to extend jurisdiction to cover college football, citing negative consequences for doing so.

 In 2021, the NLRB General Counsel Jennifer Abruzzo wrote a memo that said they could be seen as employees under federal law.
-There is more information about this landmark decision below.
+See more information about this landmark decision below.
 The question remains in the air.

 Pro-Unionization Arguments